awslabs/adatune/README.md

 You can use a linear search algorithm to gradually reduce the value of `alpha` starting from a higher value and seeing when the algorithm is not diverging.
 Generally, if the value of `alpha` is high for a given task, the algorithm would diverge within the first few epochs.

-In future, we plan to implement a find_hyper_lr method to automatically handle the linear search over `alpha` as well.
+In future, we plan to implement a find_hyper_lr method to automatically handle the linear search over `alpha` as well (removing completely any human intervention in the whole precedure).

 For both, there is a parameter called `model-loc` which determines where the trained model would be saved.
 Please create this directory before running the code if you are using a different directory than the current working directory.